davidmreed/ktema-org-zola/_posts/2022-02-11-bridge-package-pattern.md

 The solution to this challenge is the _bridge package pattern_.
 It's a way of structuring the application into packages in a way that allows Massive Events to isolate their dependency on NPSP from the core functionality of their package into a separate _bridge_, leaving the door open to later pivoting the core application to support other types of Salesforce org.

-The package structure for Massive Events would look like this under the bridge package approach:
+The package structure for Massive Events would look like this under the bridge package approach.
+Again, arrows denote the direction of dependency relationships.

 ![Package architecture with bridges](/assets/images/MassiveEventsWithBridges.png)